alohasiqi/PPI/README.md

 A list of genes separated by newlines.
 Genes in this list always appear in the network.

 ### Annotation Input
-**Tab-delimited** file with annotations with the following columns
+**Tab-delimited** file with annotations with the following columns.
+Nodes will be assigned annotation_name as its label.
  - Gene name
- - Annotations (values must be binary 1 or 0 to be graphed)
+ - annotation_name (values must be binary 1 or 0 to be graphed)

 Gene&nbsp;&nbsp;annotation_name